My Main Page with Links to My Other

 men spend similar numbers of hours in “total productive activities”—family care

-time + paid work time + commute time—which contradicts constant reports of work
+time + paid work time + commute time—which contradicts media reports of work

 load disparities among men and women.
 Men spent a mean 14.5 hours on house and family

 work.
 Women spent 25.6 hours, but men made up the difference commuting and at work.
 The authors don’t include any range data.
-There may be large numbers of families with women doing a double shift balanced by large numbers of families with "I’m-nothing-but-a-paycheck-to-her" men.
+There may be large numbers of families with women doing a double shift along with large numbers of families with I’m-nothing-but-a-paycheck-to-her men.

 Most of the increase in free time went